gitaaron/ciat/product/features/AUTO_RULE_GENERATION.md

 If it is possible that a transaction might apply to more than one rule then it should be applied to the one with higher priority (see: Confidence Scoring in features/CATEGORY_MATCHING.md)

+#### 10. Same logic as pre-existing rules

+The matching algorithm that checks to see if a transaction matches an auto generated rule should be the exact same as the matching algorithm used to check if a pre-existing rule matches a transaction.

 ---

 ### Non-Goals